libgig 4.5.2.svn8

 template<typename T >

-bool IsClass (const T &data)
+bool IsClass (const T &)

 Check whether data is a C/C++ struct or C++ class type.
 More...